oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Reserving Virtual Address Space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Virtual memory can be reserved using ${x}VirtualReserve.
+Virtual memory can be reserved using ${x}VirtualMemReserve.
 The reservation starting address
 and size must be page aligned.
 Applications should query the page size for the allocation
-using ${x}VirtualQueryPageSize.
+using ${x}VirtualMemQueryPageSize.

 The following pseudo-code demonstrates a basic sequence for reserving virtual memory: